Telecommunications in the Philippines: Telecommunications regulatory environment in the Philippines

 LIRNEasia's Telecommunications Regulatory Environment (TRE) index, which summarizes stakeholders' perception on certain TRE dimensions, provides insight into how conducive the environment is for further development and progress.
 The most recent survey was conducted in July 2008 in eight Asian countries, including Bangladesh, India, Indonesia, Sri Lanka, Maldives, Pakistan, Thailand, and the Philippines.
 The tool measured seven dimensions: i) market entry; ii) access to scarce resources; iii) interconnection; iv) tariff regulation; v) anti-competitive practices; and vi) universal services; vii) quality of service, for the fixed, mobile and broadband sectors.

 The prominent companies providing telecommunication services are Philippine Long Distance Telephone (PLDT) and Globe Telecom (Globe).
 The two aforementioned companies are the leading players in the industry, causing a duopoly.
 The Filipinos continually pay expensive prices for slow internet without the presence of a third player.
 The dismay in the Internet and Communications Technology (ICT) of the Philippines can be seen simply through their pricing points and comparing that to the neighboring countries in South East Asia.

 In 2016, an Australian telecommunications company called Telstra was having talks with San Miguel Corporation (SMC) to enter the Philippine market as the third player.
 However, Telstra did not push through.
 The Australian company did not give any explicit reason for their repudiation.
 However, some analysts would assume that Telstra was turned off with the pricing battle caused by the duopoly.

+The “Konektadong Pinoy” bill lapsed into law in 2025, aiming to liberalize the telecom market, encourage competition, and make internet access more affordable.